legendu-net/blog/en/content/2012-06-05-summary-parallel-computing.markdown

 ```
 You can use package "snow" as the backend if you have access to a cluster.
 In R,
-you don have to worry about different kind of variables.
+you do not have to worry about different kind of variables.
 Variables outside the `foreach` loop are shared among threads,
 and `foreach` returns a list of results corresponding to each iteration.
 Surely access variables outside the `foreach` loop